I'm a BIM Consultant specialized in assessing organizational BIM performance.

 Succar, Bilal (2010), The Five Components of BIM Performance Measurement, 2010 CIB World Congress, Salford, United Kingdom (download paper)

 Succar, Bilal (2010), Building Information Modelling Maturity Matrix.
-In Jason Underwood & Umit Isikdag (Eds.), Handbook of Research on Building Information Modelling and Construction Informatics: Concepts and Technologies: Information Science Reference, IGI Publishing (website)
+In Jason Underwood & Umit Isikdag (Eds.), Handbook of Research on Building Information Modelling and Construction Informatics: Concepts and Technologies: Information Science Reference, IGI Publishing (download paper)

 Succar, Bilal (2009), Building information modelling framework: A research and delivery foundation for industry stakeholders.
-Automation in Construction, 18(3), 357-375 (website)
+Automation in Construction, 18(3), 357-375 (download paper)